vinceyuan/WatchTicTacToe/README.md

 # WatchTicTacToe

 `WatchTicTacToe` is a Tic-Tac-Toe game for Apple Watch!
+Originally it was written with Objective-C. Now there is also a Swift version.

 ![Screenshot](https://github.com/vinceyuan/WatchTicTacToe/raw/master/WatchTicTacToe.gif)

 ## Compile and run

-- Open WatchTicTacToe.xcodeproj in Xcode (currently 6.2 beta 5).
+- Open WatchTicTacToeObjC/WatchTicTacToe.xcodeproj or WatchTicTacToeSwift/WatchTicTacToeSwift.xcodeproj in Xcode (currently 6.2).
 - Choose `WatchTicTacToe WatchKit App` scheme and iPhone 6.
 - Press the `Run` button to run the game.
 - Make sure you opened the Apple Watch simulator (Hardware menu > External Displays > Apple Watch - 42mm).